seek4science/seek/help/user-guide/create-a-project.md

 # Creating a Project

-You will first be prompted to create (or [join](./request-to-join-project.html)) a Project following registering a new FAIRDOM-SEEK account.
+You will first be prompted to create (or [Join a Project](./join-a-project.html)) following registering a new FAIRDOM-SEEK account.
 If you are already a member and wish to add additional Projects, you can choose to create a Project from the _Create_ menu in the top bar.

 ## Choosing a Programme